Edward D. Taussig: Wake Island, Guam and the Philippine–American War

-Promoted to the rank of commander on 10 August 1898, his first command was the gunboat USS Bennington (PG-4), which departed San Francisco on 18 September bound for Hawaii, Guam and duty with the Asiatic Squadron, in the aftermath of the 12 August 1898 Spanish–American War armistice.
-Bennington arrived in Hawaii on 27 September 1898 and spent the next three months operating in local waters and conducting surveys, including Pearl Harbor.
+Promoted to the rank of commander on August 10, 1898, his first command was the gunboat USS Bennington (PG-4), which departed San Francisco on September 18 bound for Hawaii, Guam and duty with the Asiatic Squadron, in the aftermath of August 12, 1898 Spanish–American War armistice.
+Bennington arrived in Hawaii on September 27, 1898, and spent the next three months operating in local waters and conducting surveys, including Pearl Harbor.
 In December of that year, Taussig was given orders to proceed to Wake Island and claim it for the United States.
-After ten days passage from Honolulu, he arrived to formally claim the island on 17 January 1899.
+After ten days passage from Honolulu, he arrived to formally claim the island on January 17, 1899.
 At one p.m. a flagstaff was placed, and with sailors in dress whites forming two ranks, Taussig called all to witness that the island was not in the possession of any other nation and declared it in possession of the United States.
 Taussig ordered the American flag raised by Ensign Wettengell and Bennington gave a 21-gun salute when the flag reached the truck.
 At the time President William McKinley ordering that Wake Island be claimed as a U.S. possession was seen as questionable; however, no other nation had claimed the island and there was no native population.
 Wake Island was primarily taken for its strategic value as a cable station, midway between Hawaii and the Philippines.

-Departing from Wake Island at 5:35 p.m. on 17 January 1899, Bennington arrived at Guam on 23 January 1899.
-The island previously had been captured on 21 June 1898 by Captain Henry Glass of the Charleston who had left Francisco Portusach Martínez, an American civilian, in charge of the territory.
+Departing from Wake Island at 5:35 p.m. on January 17, 1899, Bennington arrived at Guam on January 23, 1899.
+The island previously had been captured on June 21, 1898, by Captain Henry Glass of the Charleston who had left Francisco Portusach Martínez, an American civilian, in charge of the territory.
 Captain Glass is reported to have told Martínez, the only American on Guam, to "take care of the island until some other officers or man-of-war might reach Guam."
 Although this has never been confirmed by the U.S. Navy, it was widely believed to be true.
 Martínez had been deposed in favor of non-American leadership under José Sisto, the highest ranking Spanish civil official in the island, and then Venancio Roberto, each laying competing claims to governance.
-Venancio Roberto's claim was rebuked in favor of Sisto by Lieutenant Commander Vincendon L. Cottman, commander of the U.S. Navy collier Brutus that had arrived at Guam on New Year's Day 1899 en route back to the U.S from the Spanish–American War.
+Venancio Roberto's claim was rebuked in favor of Sisto by Lieutenant Commander Vincendon L. Cottman, commander of the U.S. Navy collier Brutus that had arrived at Guam on New Year's Day 1899 en route back to the U.S. from the Spanish–American War.
 However Sisto's authority was short-lived.